capport-wg/7710bis/README.md

-   ([RFC7231] Section 3.4), implementors of captive portals need to keep in mind that such responses might be cached, and therefore SHOULD include an appropriate Vary header field ([RFC7231] Section 7.1.4) or mark them explicitly uncacheable (for example, using Cache-Control: no-store [RFC7234] Section 5.2.2.3).
+   ([RFC7231] Section 3.4), implementors of captive portals need to keep in mind that such responses might be cached, and therefore SHOULD include an appropriate Vary header field ([RFC7231] Section 7.1.4) or set the Cache-Control header field in any responses to "private", or a more restrictive value such as "no-store" [RFC7234] Section 5.2.2.3).

    The URI SHOULD NOT contain an IP address literal.
 Exceptions to this might include networks with only one operational IP address family